jayposs/bobb/readme.md

 3. DB handler func creates response which is returned to client

 **Transactions**
 All requests are done inside a bbolt transaction.
 Updates will be rolled back if a database error occurs.
 Updates are committed when a transaction completes successfully.
-Multi bucket transactions are not supported by Bobb, since all requests work with a single bucket.
-Bbolt does allow for multi bucket updates inside a single transaction.
-Perhaps this functionality can be added to Bobb in the future.

 ## API